-One report by Forrester Research predicts that the B2B eCommerce market would reach $1.2 trillion by 2021.
-Retail eCommerce is also growing quickly and consistently, with total sales expected to reach nearly 5 trillion by the same date.
+A recent report by Forrester Research predicts that the B2B eCommerce market would reach $3 trillion by 2027.
+Retail eCommerce is also growing quickly and consistently, with total sales expected to reach nearly $5 trillion in 2023.

 A combined approach can lead to a significant increase in revenue and cost savings.
 A unified site means having only one set of technical, advertising, and maintenance costs, among other things.

 This scale of commerce requires meticulous planning to meet the needs of both B2B and B2C buyers.
 It’s also vital to get the process right so that both types of customers continue to buy through your website.
 You want to avoid the appearance of competing with your wholesale customers on a retail level.

 The Benefits of Unifying Your Retail and Wholesale Site

 There are some excellent benefits of combining the retail and wholesale eCommerce operations in a single site.

 Here are some of the most significant: